zbunde/tutorials.gschool.it/source/wip_introduction_to_sequel.md

 * add gems with version information to a Gemfile
 * understand the purpose of a readme file
 * allow future team members to quickly get database up and running using database creation scripts and migrations
+* show two ways how to list the databases using psql
+* change databases using psql
+* show the tables in a database using psql
 * write a Sequel migration
 * use Sequel to add, find, update and delete records in the database
 * understand the role of database cleaner in when running the tests
 * use save_and_open_page to troubleshoot tests
 * understand why we need multiple databases in a web application
-* show two ways how to list the databases using psql
-* change databases using psql
+* Troubleshooting Heroku applications using `heroku logs`
+* Set up a database on Heroku for use with an application
+* Have an understanding of environment variables and how they are used on Heroku
-* show the tables in a database using psql
+* Running commands for a Heroku appication using `heroku run`

 ## XP practices learned